syncfusion-content/wpf-docs/wpf/Scheduler/Accessibility.md

 ## Screen reader support

-The `Scheduler` can easily be accessed by the screen readers.
+The SfScheduler can easily be accessed by the screen readers.
 Please find the following table to get the spoken feedback about the inner element contents of the screen.

 ### Month view